-Our planet’s resources are finite.
-At Kärcher, we make every effort to preserve them and we make sure that our suppliers do the same.
-We regularly check our suppliers’ quality, environmental and safety standards.
-The target: to recycle as much as possible with our innovative cleaning solutions, to avoid potentially hazardous substances as far as possible, to eliminate child labor and unfair wages, and thus to convince even the critical consumers.
+Earth's resources are finite.
+We take care to conserve them at Kärcher and with our suppliers.
+We regularly check their quality, environmental and safety standards.
+The aim is to recycle as much as possible with our innovative cleaning solutions, avoid potentially harmful substances as far as possible, rule out child labour and unfair wages – and consequently to convince even critical consumers.

 Environmentally friendly products

 At Kärcher, more than 950 employees work in research and development, continuously making processes and products even more efficient so that our customers can clean while saving as much energy as possible and conserving resources.
 This resulted in our eco!efficiency product range for professional users.
 And our products for private users also impress with their energy efficiency thanks to their economical electricity and water consumption, among other factors.